robolivares/tennis_brackets/README.md

 ### Step 2: Collecting Predictions (Participants & Administrator)

 1.  **Participants Fill Out Bracket:**
-    * Each friend opens the `bracket.html` file in their web browser (Chrome or Safari are recommended).
+    * Each friend opens the `bracket.html` file in their web browser.
     * They click through the rounds to select their predicted winner for every match.
     * Once the bracket is complete, they click the **"Lock In & Review Bracket"** button.
     * They will be prompted to enter their name.